stephenlepisto/wixtoolsetexamples/README.md

 Download the `VerifyReadyDlg.wxs` and `WixUI_InstallDir.wxs` files from the WiX Toolset source (in this case, v5.0.1 of the WiX Toolset at https://github.com/wixtoolset/wix/blob/v5.0.1/src/ext/UI/wixlib) and move them into the `SimpleAppSetup-cus/` directory.
+Alter the dialog ID and template ID for each and then make changes to the dialog and template.
 Finally, modify `Package.wxs` to refer to the new WixUI_InstallDir template.
 This has already been done for this project.

-Add the desktop shortcut as a separate component so that it can be conditionally included if the new checkbox is selected when the installer is run.
+The desktop shortcut has been added as a separate component so that it can be conditionally included if the new checkbox is selected when the installer is run (an individual `<Shortcut>` tag cannot be made conditional so it is wrapped in a `<Component>` tag that can be made conditional).
 If the desktop shortcut is installed, it will be automatically uninstalled when the application is uninstalled.